 I love my family, I love my friends but in the end I’m all I’ve got.

-Road to self-love is a mess but it’s worth the pain.
+The road to self-love is a mess but it’s worth the pain.

 Thank you so much for your attention